AlanSmythDeaf/Roversfanclub/README.md

 ## User Stories

-In this section, list all of your user stories for the project.

 ### New Site Users
 - For First Time user, I want to easily understand the main purpose of the site and learn more about the organisation.
 - As a First Time user, I want to be able to easily navigate throughout the site to find content.